ClarityNLP/ClarityNLP/docs/developer_guide/technical_background/technologies.rst

 scheduling, dependency management, restart-on-failure, and other necessary aspects of managing these pipelines.

-The :ref:`apiref` defines a set of core and custom tasks that comprise the data processing capabilities of ClarityNLP.
+The :ref:`nlpqlref` defines a set of core and custom tasks that comprise the data processing capabilities of ClarityNLP.
 ClarityNLP uses Luigi to schedule and manage the execution of these tasks.